iamleet/vagrantNodeJS/README.md

 ###Ideally

-Generate the keys on your own then point add this to the Vagrantfile
+Generate the keys on your own then uncomment and modify this line inside of the Vagrant file accordingly.
 ```````shell
 config.ssh.private_key_path = " /home/vader/vagrant/vagrantNodeJS/.ssh/id_rsa"
 ```````